OnkelTem/gss-craft-calc/README.md

 ### Minecraft / Industrial Craft 2 (IC²)

-Obviously, a very good example of `=gameCalc()` application is the Minecraft game itself.
+Obviously, a very good example of `=craftCalc()` usage is the Minecraft game itself.
 As a matter of fact, I created this calculator playing Minecraft :) I haven't created any more of less full database of Minecraft recipes (that would be a tough task!), yet I already use it.

 Here are few recipes from a highly powerfull Minecraft addon: **Industrial Craft 2**: